Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ANIKlhFcjkk.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Is the World Update part of Update 4 or will that come later?
 https://www.youtube.com/watch?v=ANIKlhFcjkk
-This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: How's the current Map update progressing?](./yt-v4q_WoTeOQM.md) [https://www.youtube.com/watch?v=v4q_WoTeOQM](https://www.youtube.com/watch?v=v4q_WoTeOQM)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: When do we get a Map Update?](./yt-Ns1NwYrB16M.md) [https://www.youtube.com/watch?v=Ns1NwYrB16M](https://www.youtube.com/watch?v=Ns1NwYrB16M)

 ### Topics